SolaceSamples/solace-samples-rest-messaging/serdes/java/README.md

 #### For the Request/Reply Sample (Producer/Consumer Pair)
 > [!NOTE]
 > Due to limitations regarding reply-to-topics in request-reply messaging over REST, there is not a sample application of
 > running an asynchronous serdes replier.
-Instead a synchronous one, such as JsonSchemaSerdesReplier must be used.
+Instead a synchronous one, such as [JsonSchemaSerdesReplier](https://github.com/SolaceSamples/solace-samples-java-jcsmp/blob/master/src/main/java/com/solace/samples/jcsmp/features/serdes/jsonschema/JsonSchemaSerdesReplier.java), must be used

 1. **Create a Queue**:
    - For Avro samples: